bronxc/LockSmith/README.md

 I'm writing this application in order to remember what I learned when I was 14 joining a local C# programming class and as a school project.
 I also want to be better in SW development.
 So, whoever wants to tell me my flaws and teach me how to do programming better, I appreciate him/her a lot!

-This appliocation for now is only capable of doing Ecryption/Decryption on text files (.txt).
+This appliocation can encrypt "ANY" file format NOW!!!

 ENCRYPTION PROCESS without End-to-End feature: